Alexandrederwa/TFEFALCOHM/README.md

 # Webestimate
 Web application developped for a belgian asbl "Falc'ohm system'.
-To create quote with automate estimation &amp;
+To create quote with automate estimation &amp and invoice;